toledy/spotify/inference.md

-We can see from the table that siginifcant genres include compositional ambient, dance-punk, welsh rock, hardcore hip hop, hip house, adult standards, escape room, and slow core.
+We can see from the table that significant genres include compositional ambient, dance-punk, welsh rock, hardcore hip hop, hip house, adult standards, escape room, and slow core.

 These may not be the most common genres, in fact the number of tracks in each of these genres are all below 600.
 However, we do see that for all of these genres, the mean number of followers is significantly higher.
-Escape room music is most likely played in escape rooms--and there is growing popularity for escape rooms.
+The recently booming popularity of escape rooms is a possible cause of the popularity of escape room music.
 We notice that these genres, although not frequently featured in playlists, may have very loyal and consistent listeners.

 ### Important Title Features